-The administration of the Brownfield Redevelopment grant program would require that any grants to be paid be based on actual Municipal Property Assessment Corporation (MPAC) property assessment (including any resolution of appeals) of improved properties.
+The administration of the Brownfields Redevelopment grant program would require that any grants to be paid be based on actual Municipal Property Assessment Corporation (MPAC) property assessment (including any resolution of appeals) of improved properties.
 The prevailing tax rate would be applied and only after taxes are paid in full for one year and only when the City is satisfied that all terms and conditions have been met as specified in the legal agreement between the City and the applicant would a tax rebate be issued.
-This rebate would be capped at 100 per cent of the municipal share of the increase in property taxes over the pre-project municipal property taxes paid for the first three years and 85 per cent thereafter for the remainder of the term.
+This rebate would be capped at 85 per cent of the municipal share of the increase in property taxes over the pre-project municipal property taxes paid.